Dev guideRecipesAPI ReferenceChangelog

 Filteringtags and size parameter (default: 3, max: 10)GraphQL where clause and limit per field (default: 10, max: 1,000)

-Graph autocomplete requires no configuration or admin setup.
-It works immediately on indexed content.
-For full implementation details, parameters, and examples, see Graph Autocomplete Documentation.
+Graph autocomplete requires no additional configuration.
+It works on indexed content as soon as the sync completes.
+For full implementation details, parameters, and examples, see the Graph autocomplete documentation.

 The following query demonstrates a basic autocomplete request: